 - ST MARKS (OLD PICTON) CHURCH (1842)

 Second oldest church in WA built by Anglican Rev. J Wollaston using wattle and daub construction.
-Located at the corner of Charterhouse and Flynn Roads
+On the grounds you will find a first settlers cemetery and a magnificent National Heritage Listed Moreton Bay Fig tree.

 - LESCHENAULT HOMESTEAD (1844)